Key West Florida

 LaFitte’s Guest House, LA (The spirit of a woman still grieves for her children who died from Yellow Fever).

-Hemingway House, FL (The spirit of Pauline was devastated when Ernest left her for his new chick-on-the side.
-She must have some peace being so close to him once again by seeing him work from her special window and do what she can for him).
+Hemingway House, FL (In life, Pauline was devastated when Ernest left her for his new lover.
+She must have some peace now, being so close to him once again, seeing him work from her special window and doing what she can for him).

 MANIFESTATIONS